fltk/fltk/README.OSX.txt

 Use the "Project" pulldown menu to set the "Active Target" to "Demo".
 Select "Build" from the "Build" menu to create all libraries and test applications.

+By default, the Xcode3 project builds applications that run under Mac OS X 10.5 and above.
+To build applications that run under older Mac OS versions, select "Edit Project Settings" of the Project menu, then select the Build panel, and modify the "Mac OS X Deployment Target" item.

 All frameworks and apps will be located in "./ide/Xcode3/build/Release/".